Fight a DUI/DWI in Maryland

 A police officer will also offer a preliminary breath test at the scene to determine if there is alcohol in the bloodstream of the defendant.
 If you refuse the temporary test, it is not held against you but the officer will usually make note of the refusal.
 After the testing, the officer will usually arrest the individual and take them back to the station.
 That is when breathalyzer is completed.

 You have the criminal DWI case, but there is also the administrative case.
 With the advent of the new administrative sanctions in Maryland, every driver who has a BAC level over .08 or refuses to take the BAC test must have an Intoximeter placed in their vehicle.

 An individual who has a CDL license will face much stricter and tougher consequences than someone who has a regular class C license in Baltimore.
 However, there is no doubt that the legislature is creating much tighter rules and regulations regarding anyone who has a DWI.
 Not only are they costly and expensive, it could put you in a situation where you have no ability to drive.

 The administrative court is held separately from the criminal court.
 There are very strict time requirements as far as requesting a hearing in these situations.
 Failure to do so on time may prohibit an individual from obtaining the relief they need regarding retaining their driver’s license.

-Call a DWI Lawyer in Baltimore to Stand Up for Your Rights
+Call a DWI Lawyer in Maryland to Stand Up for Your Rights

 It is extremely important that your defense lawyer understand how to prepare for these cases.
 Probable cause is a big issue used to sometimes beat the case.
 Our firm encourages clients to complete an alcohol-related class.
 When it comes to using every tool in our arsenal, the Law Offices of James E. Crawford, Jr. & Associates is determined to secure the best